Prosdino95/SOFTWARE-ENGINEERING-2/RASP.rst

 *Algorithm 'Best Route' Calculation Assumptions*:

-1. The Algorithm will take into account statistics from the user to determine its walking pace and better optimize the algoritm.
+#) The Algorithm will take into account statistics from the user to determine its walking pace and better optimize the algoritm.
-2. The Algorithm doesn't take into account for a 'Vehicles' various ground impacts that could slow down the walk, such as stairs, rough terrain, long street climbs.
+#) The Algorithm doesn't take into account for a 'Vehicles' various ground impacts that could slow down the walk, such as stairs, rough terrain, long street climbs.

-3. The Algorithm doesn't take into account the traffic jams on that street.
-(DA DISCUTERE)
-4. The Algorithm doesn't take into account for a 'By Foot' vehicle preference if the sidewalk is crowded in that day and time which could slow down the walk of the user.(example: Cso BuonosAires)
+#) The Algorithm doesn't take into account for a 'By Foot' vehicle preference if the sidewalk is crowded in that day and time which could slow down the walk of the user.(example: Cso BuonosAires)
-5. The Algorithm doesn't take into account for a 'By foot' or a 'Bike' It avoids to track the route across a park or a green area on the map if it is not specified by the user.
+#) The Algorithm doesn't take into account for a 'By foot' or a 'Bike' It avoids to track the route across a park or a green area on the map if it is not specified by the user.

 *Query external DBs Assumptions*: